Recent Comments

 • After final approval, cars will not be reinspected unless the car is damaged in handling or in a race.

-Remember, every pack, district and council sets its own rules for their Pinewood Derby race, so make sure you check with your local leaders to get the official rules for your race.
+Remember, every pack, district and council sets its own rules, so make sure you check with your local leaders to get the official Pinewood Derby rules for your race.

 Here are some additional questions that are commonly answered in a pack’s race rules.